Another “freedom day” is upon us with the NSW Government once again easing restrictions as the state nears the 95% double dose vaccination target.

-Significantly, masks will be required in very few places, mainly public transport, while QR code check-ins are set to be phased out.
+Significantly, masks will now only be required in very few places, mainly public transport, while QR code check-ins are set to be phased out.

 Premier Dominic Perrottet said the easing of restrictions was only possible because NSW is amongst the highest vaccinated populations in the world and the introduction of the booster shot program.